TL/DR

 • chatting: irssi or weechat (connecting to znc and bitlbee with all kind of backends)

-• time-tracking/todos: taskwarrior + timewarrior ; or the hamster project (which has a gui if that matters for co-workers)
+• time-tracking/todos: taskwarrior + timewarrior ; or the hamster project (which also has a gui if that matters for co-workers)

 • music: cmus to listen to music/radiostreams